optimex-xyz/evm-smartcontract/docs/Optimex-Router.md

 #### Overview

-The `Router` contract serves as the central trade management component within the `PetaFi Protocol`, enabling cross-chain operations by coordinating between `Core Handler` contracts that handle specific trade routes.
+The `Router` contract serves as the central trade management component within the `Optimex Protocol`, enabling cross-chain operations by coordinating between `Core Handler` contracts that handle specific trade routes.
 It provides dynamic routing capabilities and a framework for maintaining and updating `Core` contract versions, ensuring trades are directed through the correct pathway based on the source and destination blockchain networks (`fromChain` and `toChain`).
 The `Router` interacts with the `Management` contract for validation of supported networks and permission checks, and it stores and emits trade-related data and events to support a cohesive trade lifecycle management system.

 #### Key Components and Descriptions